 ISR, a certified minority business enterprise, recently moved to a 110,000 square-foot facility in Dearborn.
 The company was named one of “50 Companies to Watch in Michigan” in 2005, and most recently was named to Inc. Magazine’s “5,000 Fastest Growing Private Companies.”

-Prior to launching ISR, Elliott served in IT sales for Midwest Business Systems.
+Prior to launching ISR, Luther served in IT sales for Midwest Business Systems.
 He earned a Bachelor of Arts in communication and business from the University of Detroit.